-The boom in the oil and gas industry throughout the Permian Basin is beginning to show impacts in the San Angelo area.
+The boom in the oil and gas industry throughout the Permian Basin is having a definite impact in the San Angelo area.
 From predictions, this boom will continue to accelerate for many years into the future.
-The impacts of the industry's heavy truck traffic is an issue not only for the San Angelo area but West Texas.
+The impacts of the industry's heavy truck traffic is an issue not only for the San Angelo area but all of West Texas.
+The impacts are positive and negative as well.
+Economic development has enjoyed a boost because of it and highways are taking the toll of it in the areas of maintenance and travel time reliability.